 Can Old Shoes Cause Back Ache?

-Old shoes, that have worn out outsoles and insoles or have suffered a change in shape due to the wear and tear that they have gone through are not considered fit for walking.
+Old shoes, that have worn out outsoles and insoles or have suffered a change in shape due to the wear and tear are not considered fit for walking.
 It is strongly recommended to discard them and not use them for long walks.
 These shoes are one of the most common reasons for lower back pain.

 Can Running Shoes be Used for Walking?